sunsunwall/ecommerce_conversion_project_2025/README.md

 It was a definitely a fun and challenging exercise.

+One key learning is that when building models that will be used in real time production environments - measure speed from the get go!
+In this case I measured latency per sample and created an F1-style weighted score combining recall/precision score with latency.

 # Assignment: Predict user conversion based on session data

 **Dataset:** Online Shoppers Purchasing Intention Dataset